17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 While the West Coast and many parks head into fall a bit earlier than the East Coast, youʻll find that the usually crowded East Coast parks become less crowded when kids are back in school.

 These are the best national parks to visit in September.
-Let us know if your park didnʻt make the cut and why it is so awesome to visit in early fall!
+Let me know if your park didnʻt make the cut and why it is so awesome to visit in early fall!
 Thanks!

 Best National Parks to Visit in September